optimagic-dev/optimagic/docs/source/how_to/how_to_constraints.md

     >>> res.params.round(3)
     array([ 1. ,  0.8,  0.6,  0.4,  0.2, -0. ])

-    We can now use one of estimagic's utility functions to actually build the standard deviations and the correlation matrix:
+    We can now use one of optimagic's utility functions to actually build the standard deviations and the correlation matrix:

     .. code-block:: python

-        >>> from estimagic.utilities import sdcorr_params_to_sds_and_corr
+        >>> from optimagic.utilities import sdcorr_params_to_sds_and_corr
         >>> sd, corr = sdcorr_params_to_sds_and_corr(res.params[:3])
         >>> sd.round(2)
         array([1. , 0.8])